-PROGRAMS EARLY DISCOVERY LATE DISCO VERY LEAD OPTIMIZATION IND-ENABLING CLINICAL
+PROGRAMS EARLY DISCOVERY LATE DISCOVERY LEAD OPTIMIZATION IND-ENABLING CLINICAL

-IBIO-101 Solid Turnors
+Oncology IBIO-101 Solid Tumors

 Endostatin E4 Solid Tumors

-Target 3 Immuno-Oricology
+Target 3 Immuno-Oncology

 MUC16 Immuno-Oncology

-Oncology Target 5 Immuno-Oncology
+Target 5 Immuno-Oncology

-EGFRvIII Immuno-Oncology
+EGFRVIII Immuno-Oncology

 CCR8 Immuno-Oncology

 Target 8 Immuno-Oncology

 Target 9 Immuno-Oncology

 Autoimmune PD-1 Autoimmune Diseases

-IBIO-101: an anti-CD25 molecule that works by depletion of immunosuppressive T-regulatory cells ("Tregs") via ADCC, without disrupting activation of effector T-cells ("Trefs") in the tumor microenvironment.
-IBIO-101 could potentially be used to treat solid tumors, hairy cell leukenia, relapsed multiple myeloma, lymphoma, or head and neck cancer.
+IBIO-101: an anti-CD25 molecule that works by depletion of immunosuppressive T-regulatory cells ("Tergs") via ADCC, without disrupting activation of effector T-cells ("Teffs") in the tumor microenvironment.
+IBIO-101 could potentially be used to treat solid tumors, hairy cell leukemia, relapsed multiple myeloma, lymphoma, or head and neck cancer.
 IBIO-101, is currently in the IND enabling stage.
-We have contracted with a CRO to assist with the development for the monutacturing process, which includes, but is not limited to, process and cell lime development for the production of the drug substance and drug product.
+We have contracted with a CRO to assist with the development of the manufacturing process, which includes, but is not limited to, process and cell line development for the drug ubstance and drug product.
 As we continue with the development of the manufacturing process for IBIO-101, as a fast-follower to a competing drug, we have decided to pause the IND-enabling studies until our competitor releases clinical data.
 Due to the decision to pause the IND-enabling studies, we expect the IND filing for IBIO-101 will be delayed from the first half of 2024 to the first half of 2025.
 This delay will allow us to thoroughly evaluate the market potential and optimize our financial resources and the development plan for IBIO-101 to maximize its potential for success.

 EGFRvIII: binds a tumor-specific mutation of EGFR variant III with an afucosylated antibody for high ADCC.
 Because of its specificity binding to the tumor-specific mutation, it could potentially reduce toxicity and/or expand the therapeutic window compared to simple broad EGFR-targeted alternatives.
 EGFRvIII is constantly "switched on" which can lead to the development of a range of different cancers.
-An EGFRvIII antibody could potentially be used to treat glioblastiona, head and neck cancer or non-small cell lung cancer.
+An EGFRvIII antibody could potentially be used to treat glioblastoma, head and neck cancer or non-small cell lung cancer.